timstl/WP-Engine-Toolkit/README.md

-# WPEngine API Toolkit
+# WP Engine API Toolkit

-A toolkit for managing sites using the WPEngine API.
-This toolkit currently contains one command: `wpesetup`
+A toolkit for managing sites using the WP Engine API.
+Currently supports creating a new site, environment, and install, or pulling account information.

-The command `wpesetup` will create a Site, Environment, and Install in your WPEngine account.
-It will then monitor the install and wait for it to be active before ending the prompt.

 ## Installation

-1. Setup environment variables for WPENGINE_PASSWORD, WPENGINE_USER_ID, and WPENGINE_ACCOUNTID.
-[Reference WPEngine API.](https://wpengineapi.com/)
+1. Setup environment variables for WPENGINE_PASSWORD and WPENGINE_USER_ID.
+[Reference WP Engine API.](https://wpengineapi.com/)
 2. Run `npm install`
 3. Run `npm link` to create commands
-4. Run `wpesetup` to begin site setup.
+4. Run `wpe` to launch toolkit

+The first time you run `wpe` you will be prompoted to create a wpeaccounts.json file, which contains your account IDs.
+Once this file is created `wpe` will give you 3 options: setup, accounts, quit.

 ## Known Issues

 -   Must have an account that supports Sites and Environments.
+-   Only supports 1 account ID at this time.

 ## To-do

--   Add command to quickly retrieve account ID.
-Consider not storing account ID in env variables.
 -   When install becomes active, trigger additional setup such as password reset and legacy staging site creation.
 -   Make modular so this can be included as part of a dev / staging automated setup.